 So what’s so bad about processed food?
 For an in-depth analysis, I refer you to Michael Pollan’s eye-opening book In Defense of Food: An Eater’s Manifesto.
 It’s truly game-changing, in my opinion.
 For the purpose of this article, however, let me just point out that 4 of the top 10 chronic diseases- coronary artery disease, diabetes, stroke, and cancer- “can be traced directly to the industrialization of our food” (see above referenced-book).

 Further, processed foods are normally loaded with added sugar.
-Just check out the ingredients on a jar of marinara or a bottle of balsamic vinaigrette.
+Just check out the ingredients on a jar of marinara versus a homemade batch, or a bottle of balsamic vinaigrette.
 It will blow you away what things manufacturers will add sugar to (see the mention of diabetes above).

 Not only that, but all of the chemically-processed foods we are eating actually are engineered to make you want to eat more of them.
 No wonder countries with a more “Western” diet are the most obese in the world.
 Food addiction is real, folks, and it makes processed food even more damaging than all the artificial stuff used to create it.